MonoGame/MonoGame/README.md

 ### Subscription

-If you'd like to help the project by supporting us financially, consider supporting us via a subscription for the price of a monthly coffee.
+If you would like to help the project by supporting us financially, consider supporting us via a subscription for the price of a monthly coffee.

 Money goes towards hosting, new hardware and if enough people subscribe a dedicated developer.